swiney/portfolio/_projects/04-character-customisation-systems.md

 Given such a huge system, it was only natural that problems came up during production.
 Here are some notable ones:

 * ***"No one wants to make more outfits because it's so annoying"*** : The process of adding new outfit variations was slow, error prone, and required multiple people across art/design/programming.
-The task was so daunting that we just didn't create anymore outfits.
+The task was so daunting that we just didn't create any more outfits.

 * **Outfit Definitions**: Defining an NPC's look and outfit was done by a programmer.
 It was difficult for the creative team to experiment.